dapplo/Dapplo.CaliburnMicro/README.md

 This is based on a MahApps.Metro dependency, and supplies a IWindowManager implementation which makes things look like "metro" apps.

 Note: Dialog boxes are *not yet* tested or supported...
 I might need to have a look at this: https://dragablz.net/2015/05/29/using-mahapps-dialog-boxes-in-a-mvvm-setup/

-TODO: The popup is shown briefly, so briefly it's impossible to use actions.

 General TODO: